-At this hearing, the Court will see if an agreement can be reached between Local Authority and parents as to the long term future of your child (e.g. where they should live, what the contact arrangements should be etc.) If an agreement can be reached, proceedings will conclude at this point and the appropriate court order made.
+At this hearing, the Court will see if an agreement can be reached between the Local Authority (Children's Services) and parents as to the long term future of your child (e.g. where they should live, what the contact arrangements should be etc.) If an agreement can be reached, proceedings will conclude at this point and the appropriate court order made.

 Should the case continue to a Final Hearing, the Issues Resolution Hearing will ensure all evidence is in place and decide if further information is necessary.

 If the case continues to a Final Hearing, this is where decisions are made with regards to where your child will live and which court order should be made.
 It should take place within 26 weeks of the Proceedings being issued, and you will usually be directed by the Court to prepare a written statement.
 We can help with this, as well as providing any further assistance.

 There are a variety of possible court orders that can be made at the Final Hearing.
 These include: